UPCArtifacts/kotlinandroid/README.md

 #### Getting applications from 2017 and 2018 <a name="recentapps"></a>

-##### From F-Droid
+##### Step 1: Mining F-Droid

-Using the upload version provided by F-Droid, total number of applications retrieved from F-Droid by the date of June 4th, 2018 that fulfill our selection criterion is 928.
+Using the upload version provided by F-Droid, total number of applications retrieved from F-Droid by the date of June 4th, 2018 that fulfill our selection criterion is **928**

 The table below shows some of these applications.
 To see the complete list click [here](docs/fdroid_2017_2018.md).